 I have a new book coming out soon, a collection of poetry called Touch My Head Softly from Finishing Line Press.
 It is about my experiences with my partner’s having Alzheimer’s.
 I try not to think about how other people will judge my very personal poems.
 I wanted to do it and now the poems are out in the world: abandoned.

 Here is the link to my book at Finishing Line Press:

 Many of us watched in horror this week as the Capitol of the United States, a symbol of democracy for hundreds of years, was attacked by angry mobsters.
-Additionally, we are dealing with a pandemic that is infecting more than 22 million people in the country, a failing economy, and a dysfunctional government with many trust issues.
+This incident is in the news everyday as a congressional committee examines what happened.
+Additionally, we are dealing with a pandemic that is infecting millions of people around the world.

 As writers, how do we cope with chaos around us?
 What does it mean for our writing?
 Do we become immobilized and stop writing?
 Do we add to the body of literature on the incident?
 Do we try to put positive energy out there to offset the negative?

 My philosophy is to try to go with the latter.

 I had a collection of poetry come out in 2021 about my experiences with my partner who died of Alzheimer’s.
 I will be donating part of the proceeds to the Alzheimer’s Society to further their research.
 I’m just trying to make the world a more positive place.
 If I can help even one person with Alzheimer’s or a caretaker, it would make me feel better.